9elements/off_the_record/README.md

 end
 ```

-Without tweaking the model naming, the params key for the signup params would be `:signup_controller_signup` (leaking implementation details), instead the nesting is not taken into account for the naming, so the param key is really `:signup`.
-With `.from_params` e.a. however, you won't need to touch these details.
+Without tweaking the model naming, the params key for the signup params would be
+`:signup_controller_signup` (thus leaking implementation details)
+Instead, nesting is not taken into account for the generated model name.
+The param
+key in the above example therefore is simply `:signup`.
+You don't have to worry about these details if you use the `from_(optional_)params` methods.

 ### Control over permit filters